albertony/vss/shadowrun/README.md

-The output messages printed from vshadow is a bit misleading when used for the purpose described here, since it is not the snapshot creation itself that is our main focus of attention but the executed command and the snapshot is more or less something that should just be done silently in the background.
-For this reason I have started changing the message strings printed so that it does not talk so much about "backup" etc.
+The output messages printed from vshadow is a bit misleading when used for the purpose described here, since it is not the snapshot creation itself that is our main focus of attention but the executed command.
+The snapshot is more or less something that should just be done silently in the background.
+For this reason I have done some improvements to output (logging).
+First of all a full log level option is introduced (-log-level).
+The original vshadow have an option to enable extensive tracing output, but nothing other than that, and the normal output is pretty verbose.
+In shadowrun the log level is now configurable.
+The default is less verbose than before, and can be set to silent so that nothing from shadowrun is printed and the only output will be that of the executed command.
+Also the messages has been cleaned up a bit, and they are rewritten a bit so that they do not so much mention "backup" etc.

 #### Build configuration